 SR Mailing Small Parcel Packaging Options

-We have a popular range of cardboard Pricing in Proportion boxes, in mini, midi, maxi and deep parcel sizes, a number of our expandable envelopes that are suitable for sending as a small parcel, as well as several of our book wrap mailers.
+We have a popular range of cardboard Pricing in Proportion boxes, in mini, midi, parcel sizes, a number of our expandable envelopes that are suitable for sending as a small parcel, as well as several of our book wrap mailers.

 Depending on how they are packed and what the package contains, our range of padded bubble envelopes and sustainable plastic mail bags may also be suitable to be sent at Small Parcel rates.

 Royal Mail Pricing In Proportion Medium Parcel

 Maximum weight: 20 kg | Maximum length: 61 cm | Maximum width: 46 cm | Maximum depth: 46 cm

 When ecommerce businesses are dispatching more than one item in an order, or the products that they are sending are larger, the next size up is the Medium Parcel.
 Many businesses tend to use the Medium Parcel size for items such as laptops – with the appropriate cushioning, of course!
 They are much, much deeper than a laptop box of course – 46 cm is over 18 inches, meaning that there is a lot more that can be fit in, without needing to go up to a Large Parcel size.